bencwallace/unet.cpp/README.md

 ```

 Input must be an image in [PPM](https://netpbm.sourceforge.net/doc/ppm.html) format with spatial dimensions powers of 2.
-Moreover, the current implementation of the PPM reader is limited; however, it has worked successfully on files created
+Note that the current implementation of the PPM reader is limited; however, it has worked successfully on files created
 with [ImageMagick](https://imagemagick.org/).

 The output will be saved in [PGM](https://netpbm.sourceforge.net/doc/pgm.html) format.